 Here are some of my personal favorites:

 - MTR 1924 – Located in Little India, this vegetarian restaurant serves some of the best north Indian food you can find not just in Singapore, but anywhere.
 Get the Masala Dosa, you won’t regret it!

 - Bak Kut Teh – Bak Kut Teh is a peppery, garlicky pork ribs soup that is loved by locals.
-Local’s favorites includes Founder’s Bak Kut Teh and Ng Ah sio Bak Kut Teh.
+Local’s favorites includes Ng Ah sio Bak Kut Teh and Founder’s Bak Kut Teh.